 Alexandra offers a good range of places to eat and is home to some excellent wineries.
-There is a adequate range of accommodation, with everything from camp grounds through to well-equipped motels.
-Outdoor recreation is at its best, look for boating, swimming, fishing, walking, cycling and four wheel drive opportunities.
+There is an adequate range of accommodation, with everything from campgrounds to well-equipped motels.
+Outdoor recreation is at its best, look for boating, swimming, fishing, walking, cycling, and four-wheel drive opportunities.

 Two hours by rental car from Queenstown, Ranfurly is a small town originally settled in the gold rush days and later made popular with the arrival of the railways.
 Long since closed, the old railway track now forms part of the Otago Central Rail Trail.
 An information centre is now housed within the old railway station.

-Instantly recognisable for its prominent Art Deco buildings, the result of a building boom in the 1930’s, Ranfurly is also a popular pit-stop on the Otago Central Rail Trail offering a good choice of places to eat and various forms of accommodation.
+Instantly recognizable for its prominent Art Deco buildings, the result of a building boom in the 1930s, Ranfurly is also a popular pit-stop on the Otago Central Rail Trail offering a good choice of places to eat and various forms of accommodation.

-Not surprisingly Art Deco themed activities are found in abundance in Ranfurly, including a second-hand Art Deco furniture and fittings store, a self-guided Art Deco walk and the Southern Hemisphere’s only Art Deco Museum – housed in the historic Centennial Milk Bar building.
+Not surprisingly Art Deco-themed activities are found in abundance in Ranfurly, including a second-hand Art Deco furniture and fittings store, a self-guided Art Deco walks, and the Southern Hemisphere’s only Art Deco Museum – housed in the historic Centennial Milk Bar building.

-Summertime roadside stalls offer an abundance of apricots, plums, berries, cherries, apples and more.
-Don’t worry if you eat too much fruit, there lots of mountain biking and hiking trails in and around the township.
-The Roxburgh area also has many historic relics from the gold mining era, including buildings, water-races and various other bits and pieces.
-For some well-preserved examples of the Chinese miners rock huts head out along the Roxburgh Gorge Trail.
+Summertime roadside stalls offer an abundance of apricots, plums, berries, cherries, apples, and more.
+Don’t worry if you eat too much fruit, there are lots of mountain biking and hiking trails in and around the township.
+The Roxburgh area also has many historic relics from the gold mining era, including buildings, water-races, and various other bits and pieces.
+For some well-preserved examples of the Chinese miners, rock huts head out along the Roxburgh Gorge Trail.